ToMAP: Training Opponent-Aware LLM Persuaders with Theory of Mind: Experiments

 As described in \Cref{sec:tom}, the counterclaim and attitude predictions are added to the persuader’s prompt without requiring finetuning.
 A natural question is whether these ToM modules can improve the base model’s zero-shot performance.
 Our experiments show they cannot, as the persuadee’s mental state information is only fully utilized after RL training.

-From \Cref{table:norl}, we can clearly observe that merely adding ToM information to the Base model without proper training brings no benefit.
-Larger models may utilize ToM information better in a zero-shot manner, but heir gains with ToM are still limited, as they're not trained to utilize such information.
-Therefore, both ToM modules and RL training are necessary for the performance gain: ToM modules provide valuable assessments of the opponent, while RL enables the persuader to exploit this information and develop a better strategy accordingly.
+From \Cref{table:norl}, we can clearly observe that the optimal performance is achieved only in the ``ToMAP model with ToM information'' setting.
+Notably, merely adding ToM information to the Base model without proper training brings no benefit.
+Larger models may utilize ToM information better in a zero-shot manner, but their gains with ToM are still limited, as they're not trained to utilize such information.
+In addition, adding prompts to encourage longer, more careful thoughts also has little impact on persuasion.
+Therefore, \textbf{both ToM modules and RL training are necessary for the performance gain}: ToM modules provide valuable assessments of the opponent, while RL enables the persuader to exploit this information and develop a better strategy.